Florida State University: Florida State University Libraries

 The Florida State University Libraries alone include more than 4 million titles and offers access to more than 1,064 databases and 120,000 electronic journals, including the statewide UBorrow system which includes over 15 million books from all 40 state university and college libraries.
 In total, Florida State has fifteen libraries and millions of books and journals to choose from, including a strong statewide UBorrow system.
 Eight libraries are located on the main Tallahassee campus, with the other seven located all over the world.
 The collection covers virtually all disciplines and includes a wide array of formats – from books and journals to manuscripts, maps, and recorded music.
 Increasingly collections are digital and are accessible on the Internet via the library web page or the library catalog.

 The Robert M. Strozier Library is Florida State's main library.
 It is located in the historic central area of the campus adjacent to Landis Green.
 FSU has had a library since the 1880s, and the main library has been housed in several buildings.

 The Paul A. M. Dirac Science Library, which opened in December 1989, is the main science library for Florida State University and houses over 500,000 books.
 The library building is also home to the FSU School of Computational Science and Information Technology.
 The library houses a collection of materials related to Dirac's work at FSU and Cambridge University.
-These papers, donated by Dirac's wife from 1984-1997, include photographs, lecture notes, and personal belongings that were left in his office when he passed.
+These papers, donated by Dirac's wife from 1984 to 1997, include photographs, lecture notes, and personal belongings that were left in his office when he passed.
 There is a marble statue featuring Dirac located outside of the library.

 The Claude Pepper Center on campus is located in what was originally the Florida State College for Women Library, which served as studios for WFSU-TV in past years.
 The center is also home to the Reuben O'Donovan Askew Papers.